 LG W7 Design: the world's thinnest TV

-We’ve seen a lot of TVs at CES this year, but this Wallpaper OLED is undoubtedly the best-looking set in Las Vegas.
-Available in 77 or 65-inch form factors, it really is impressive to behold.
+A lot of lovely TVs have been announced this year, but this Wallpaper OLED is undoubtedly the best-looking set yet.
+Available in 77- or 65-inch variants, it really is a beauty to behold.

 How has LG been able to make a TV that’s only 1/10 of an inch thick?
 That’s all down to its OLED tech, where each pixel illuminates itself individually.
 In comparison, more traditional TVs like Samsung’s QLED models use LCD panels that rely on a backlight to operate.
 Since OLEDs don’t require a backlight, the LG is able to make the Wallpaper W7 as thin as a pound coin.
 It’s a TV that’s fit for the Queen.